-Through the Equal Employment Opportunity (EEO) Program, the Mint reflects the rich diversity of the nation and provides a full and fair opportunity for all employees, applicants and customers, regardless of race, color, religion, national origin, gender, age, disability, sexual orientation, parental status, or genetic information.
+Through the Equal Employment Opportunity (EEO) Program, the Mint reflects the rich diversity of the nation and provides a full and fair opportunity for all employees, applicants and customers, regardless of race, color, religion, national origin, sex (to include pregnancy, sexual orientation, and gender identity), age, disability, or genetic information.

 The EEO Program is administered by the Diversity Management and Civil Rights (DMCR) Office, located under the chief administrative officer in the Office of the Director.
 The DMCR Office is responsible for providing guidance to all Mint employees on the implementation of new initiatives as well as enforcing the statutory regulations that govern Title VI and Title VII.
-Responsibilities include EEO counseling and discrimination complaint processing, and prevention of sexual harassment.
+Responsibilities include EEO counseling and discrimination complaint processing, disability program management to include reasonable accommodations, and prevention of sexual harassment.

 EEO Complaints Program